Samsung/LPVS/README.md

    ```
    Tip: For personal GitHub account use  `https://api.github.com`  in field `github.api.url=`.

+   For convenience, adding properties associated with GitHub is included in `docker-compose.yml` (no need to add them in `application.properties`).
    For additional information about using Docker and tips, please check file [Docker_Usage](.github/Docker_Usage.md).

    ```text